abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 We said that a natural transformation is equivalent to a (parametrically) polymorphic function in programming.
 But wait, wasn't natural transformation something else (and much more complicated):

+{: .definition}

 > Two functors $F$ and $G$ that have the same type signature (so $F : C \to D$ and $G : C \to D$ for some categories $C$ and $D$), and a family of morphisms in the target category $D$ (denoted $\alpha : F \Rightarrow G$) one for each object in $C$.
 Morphisms that map each object of the target of $F$ (or the image of $F$ in $D$ as it is also called) to some object in the target of $G$.

 Indeed it is (I wasn't lying to you, in case you are wondering), however, in the case of programming, the source and target categories of both functors are the same category ($Set$), so the whole condition regarding the functors' type signatures can be dropped.

+{: .definition}

 > Two ~~functors~~ generic types $F$ and $G$ ~~that have the same type signature~~ and a family of morphisms in $Set$ (denoted $\alpha : Set \Rightarrow Set$) one for each object in $Set$, that map each target object of the functor $F$ (or the image of $F$ in $D$ as it is also called) to some target objects of functor $G$.

 As we know from the last chapter, a functor in programming is a generic type (which, has to have the `map` function with the appropriate signature).

 And what is a "family of morphisms in $Set$ one for each object in $Set$"?
 Well, the morphisms in the category $Set$ are functions, so that's just a bunch of functions, one for each type.
-In Haskell notation, if we denote a random type by the letter $$a$$), it is $alpha : \forall a.
+In Haskell/System F, if we denote a random type by the letter $$a$$), it is $alpha : \forall a.
 F a \to G a$.
 But that's exactly what polymorphic functions are.

 Here is how would we write the above definition in a more traditional language  (we use capital `<A>` instead of $a$, as customary.